-Our amended and restated certificate of incorporation, contain provisions that limit the liability of our current and former directors for monetary damages to the fullest extent permitted by Delaware law.
+Our amended and restated certificate of incorporation, which will become effective upon the closing of this offering, will contain provisions that limit the liability of our current and former directors for monetary damages to the fullest extent permitted by Delaware law.
 Delaware law provides that directors of a corporation will not be personally liable for monetary damages for any breach of fiduciary duties as directors, except liability for:

-- any breach of the director's duty of loyalty to the corporation or its stockholders; - any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law: - · unlawful payments of dividends or unlawful stock repurchases or redemptions; or - any transaction from which the director derived an improper personal benefit.
+- any breach of the director's duty of loyalty to the corporation or its stockholders; - any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - unlawful payments of dividends or unlawful stock repurchases or redemptions; or - any transaction from which the director derived an improper personal benefit.